You can create assignments alongside other content.

 Show or hide the assignment.
 Students can't see an assignment until you choose to show it.
 You can create all your content ahead of time and choose what you want students to see based on your schedule.
-You can also set an assignment's availability with show and hide dates or other availability conditions.
+You can also set availability conditions based on date, time, and performance on other items in the course gradebook.
 On the Course Content page, students can see when you set the assignment to show.

 Apply assignment settings.
 Select the Assignment Settings icon to open the panel where you provide the assignment's details and information.

 View accommodations.
-You can set accommodations for students and make them exempt from certain course requirements, such as assignment deadlines.
-To select accommodations, go to the Roster and point to the student's name.
+You can set accommodations for students and make them exempt from certain course requirements, such as assignment due dates and time limits.
+To select accommodations, go to the Roster and access a student's menu.
 The number of accommodations you've made appears on the assignment page in the Assignment Settings section.

 Allow class conversations.
 What if your students have questions about an assignment?
 You can allow conversations within an assignment, and anyone can contribute.
 As the conversation develops, it appears only with the relevant assignment.

-Randomize questions.
-You can randomize questions to support practice/drilling activities or avoid academic dishonesty.
-Select Randomize questions so questions appear in a different order each time a student begins an attempt.
-Remember that the questions appear in order to you, but are randomized for students.
-To prevent confusion, don't use numbers to reference other questions within the assignment.
+Questions appear in order to you but are randomized for students.
+To prevent confusion, don't add numbers to reference other questions within the assignment.

 Change the grade category.
 You can change the assignment's grade category to be part of one of the custom gradebook categories you set up in your course.
 You can create new categories to customize how coursework is grouped in your course.
 Custom categories can be useful when you set up the overall grade.